 The strategy is to tap the market with technological innovation.
-Further, we also see a strong demand from households not only for periphery but also for internal surveillance.
+Further, we also see strong demand from households not only for periphery but also for internal surveillance.
 The concept of smart homes is gaining popularity and with more working members in a household, people today are looking at video surveillance as an option to monitor the security at home.
-The Iomega, MindTree and Tulip solution also looks at serving this segment and we believe we are well prepared to serve this opportunity of smart homes or in fact smart cities.
+The Iomega, MindTree, and Tulip solutions also look at serving this segment and we believe we are well prepared to serve this opportunity of smart homes or in fact smart cities.
 There will be a 3 pronged focus on surveillance from Iomega:

 ITVN: What is your current channel strength?
 Are you planning to further intensify your channel base?

-RM: With respect to our video surveillance solutions distribution, we are working with new partnerin Video Surveillance area like Anixter and announced our foray through a service provider with Tulip.
-More such program and relationships will be announced this year as we take a charter to grow the business 300% in India and overall increase the size of this market segment.
+RM: With respect to our video surveillance solutions distribution, we are working with a new partner in the Video Surveillance area like Anixter and announced our foray through a service provider with Tulip.
+More such programs and relationships will be announced this year as we take a charter to grow the business 300% in India and overall increase the size of this market segment.
 Besides this, Redington and Neoteric are our distributors in India for many years now and have positively contributed to penetrate and create Iomega reach.
-50 + partners have already been signed for IP surveillance business.
+50 + partners have already been signed for the IP surveillance business.

-ITVN: How is the company positioned currently and what kind of market share do you anticipate in future?'
+ITVN: How is the company positioned currently and what kind of market share do you anticipate in the future?'
 RM: Iomega is a worldwide leader of innovative storage solutions for small businesses, distributed enterprises, and home offices.
-Today, Iomega's portfolio includes industry leading network attached storage solutions, including unique offerings for Video Surveillance, Virtualization and Cloud Backup solutions; a broad selection of portable and desktop hard drives; multimedia drives that make it easy to view video and Internet content in the living room; and a one of a kind backup device for smart phones.
+Today, Iomega's portfolio includes industry-leading network attached storage solutions, including unique offerings for Video Surveillance, Virtualization, and Cloud Backup solutions; a broad selection of portable and desktop hard drives; multimedia drives that make it easy to view video and Internet content in the living room; and a one of a kind backup device for smartphones.